joseasoler/tradergen/FEATURES.md

   * Orbital traders with the prospector specialization may also have some gemstones in stock.

+* **[MorrowRim - Just the Kwama](https://steamcommunity.com/sharedfiles/filedetails/?id=2108009219):** If Vanilla Factions Expanded - Insectoids is alsso loaded, bio-engineering supplier specializations will also have items and creatures from this mod.

 * **[Remedies](https://steamcommunity.com/sharedfiles/filedetails/?id=2466826996):** Traders with the medicine specialization will have some poison ivy leaves in stock.